allthingstalk/arduino-wifi-sdk/README.md

 ```

 - This feature can also be defined as `connectionLed(true, your_led_pin)`
-- You can change the Connection LED pin during operation by called the method above.
+- You can change the Connection LED pin during operation by calling the method above.

 ### Disable Connection LED